The best free video editing software: how to cut clips without the cost

 Versatility: While it may be lacking in features, one thing we particularly like about iMovie is that it works across Apple devices.
 So if you have a MacBook and an iPhone for instance, you can record footage on one device and edit it on another.
 That, plus the fact that you can export at 4K at up to 60fps, helps to make it stand out from other basic video editors, especially when it comes to editing on a phone.
 It also has a lot of great templates and audio tools.

-Usability: We find the benefit of iMovie's stripped-back approach to be that it's very easy to use.
+Usability: The benefit of iMovie's stripped-back approach is that it's very easy to use.
 It's fairly intuitive, and help is easy to find if you need it.
 If you're at the beginning of your editing journey, you could start off with this and move onto Final Cut Pro X (Apple's full-featured, paid-for editing software) if and when you reach the point of needing it.

 Read more: iMovie review.